aneesh-sayal/booknotes/system-design/system-design-interview/chapter02/README.md

  * user connects to load balancer via IP
  * HTTP request is routed to server 1 or server 2
  * web server reads user data from a slave database instance or routes data modifications to the master instance.

+Sharding : Method of distributing data across multiple machines

+Patritioning : Splitting a subset of data within the same instance.

+When we horizontally scale :
+Each database server is thus a shard and we say that the data is partitioned.

+Advantage of sharding :
+* Handle Large records and writes
+* Increase overall storage capacity
+* Higher availability

+Disadvantages of sharding :
+* Operationally  complex
+* Cross-shared queries are expensive

 Sweet, let's now improve the load/response time by adding a cache & shifting static content to a CDN.